demiurgeQuantified/StarlitLibrary/docs/source/modules/EntityHandle.rst

         else
             -- if get() returns nil, the entity has unloaded print("Entity unloaded")
-            -- a handle that has returned nil is considered 'dead' and will never have an object again, --  so you should cancel whatever you're doing with it and drop the reference handle = nil
+            -- a handle that has returned nil is considered 'dead' and will never contain an entity again, --  so you should cancel whatever you're doing with it and drop the reference handle = nil
             Events.OnTick.Remove(doSomethingWithEntityEveryTick)